lambdastack/lambdastack/docs/home/DEVELOPMENT.md

 ## Supplying data to the devcontainer

 The entire working directory (```/lambdastack/```) is mounted inside the container.
 We recommend to create an additional directory called ```clusters``` there, in which you house your data YAMLs and SSH keys.
 This directory is already added to the .gitignore.
-When executing lscli commands from that directory this is also where any build output and logs are written to.
+When executing lambdastack commands from that directory this is also where any build output and logs are written to.

 ## Note for Windows users